Skip to main content

 A 2009 interior view of Westgate Mall, where locals still shop, get their hair done, and enjoy the rare comfort of an uncrowded mall.

-2009 photo of Westgate Mall’s interior featuring storefronts, shoppers, and open floor plan design.
+2009 photo of Westgate Center’s interior featuring storefronts, shoppers, and open floor plan design.

-Another look inside Westgate Mall in 2009—wide aisles, no crowds, and a welcoming space to linger without the chaos of larger centers.
+Another look inside Westgate Mall in 2009—wide mall, no crowds, and a welcoming space to linger without the chaos of larger centers.

 In an age where most malls turned into impersonal chains or emptied out entirely, Westgate stayed personal.
 Independent shops remained.
 Foot traffic was steady but never overwhelming.
 There were no pushy kiosks or aggressive salespeople—just a peaceful, functional shopping environment.